Sumitdighe10/Airfare-on-New-Routes/README.md

 Model Overview

-We experimented with multiple regression models including Linear Regression, Decision Trees, and Random Forest Regressors.
+We experimented with multiple regression models including Linear Regression, Statsmodel.
 The final model was chosen based on its predictive performance and generalization capabilities to unseen data.

 Data Preprocessing